How Your Tooth Ache & Headache Are Related (2024 Health Guide)

 2) Bruxism

-Teeth grinding or clenching, known as bruxism, can cause toothaches and jaw pain.
+Teeth grinding or clenching, known as bruxism, can cause toothaches and severe jaw pain—sometimes even leading to lockjaw.
 This muscle tension can extend to the head and result in headaches.

 3) TMJ Disorders